Assyrian Democratic Organization: Modern activity

-Post-Assad
+Post-Ba'athist rule

 Following the Fall of the Assad regime in 2024, ADO made public postings on their social media accounts to mark the occasion.
 A video posted to their accounts showed Assyrians waving the Assyrian flag and the flag of the Syrian opposition, and emphasized their hope for a better future for Assyrians and all people in Syria.
 Gawrieh voiced confidence in what he saw as a turning point for the Syrian people and country.

 Early into 2025, ADO issued a joint statement alongside the Syriac Union Party outlining their shared vision for the future of Syria, calling for a peaceful transition with a non-sectarian government as well as constitutional recognition of the Assyrian community, cultural and linguistic rights, and proper representation and restoration of Assyrian villages.
 However, on the occasion of Kha b'Nissan celebrations in Qamishli, the ADO lamented that results have so far been disappointing across the transitional period.

+On 1 July 2026, Gabriel Moushe Gawrieh was appointed as a member of the People's Assembly by Syrian president Ahmed al-Sharaa.